Also known as: Intestinal perforation and Perforation of the intestines

 It may also be caused by abdominal surgery.

-Perforation of the intestine leads to leakage of intestinal contents into the abdominal cavity.
-This causes inflammation called peritonitis.
+Perforation of the intestine causes the contents of the intestines to leak into the abdominal cavity.
+This causes a serious infection called peritonitis.

 Symptoms may include: